OCTOBER 5 || 10AM || UW SYMPOSIUM, BOTHELL

 15 min Break

-11:30 am: Freedom of Expression and Documentary Filmmaking in South Asia
+11:30 am: Roundtable Conversation on Freedom of Expression and Documentary Filmmaking in South Asia

-At a time like this, what role do filmmakers play to be ensure this right?
+This roundtable conversation will explore the role played by filmmakers in South Asia in reporting on controversial topics and the challenges of documentary filmmaking in South Asia.
 While filmmaking as a form of art is protected by article 19 of the Universal Declaration of Human Rights, can filmmakers in South Asia exercise this right freely?
-And if so, what strategies can they adopt in exposing rights violations in the region?
-Further, is free speech fundamental or absolutist?
-Should there be regulation on free speech?
-A panel of filmmakers, academics and members of the community come together in this symposium to deliberate on these issues.
+And if so, what strategies can they adopt in exposing rights violations and inequities in the region?

 This symposium is organized in collaboration with the South Asia Center at the University of Washington Seattle and Bothell.

 PERWEEN RAHMAN: The Rebel Optimist – An architect and urban planner, Perween Rahman dedicated her life for the poor of Pakistan.
 She was shot dead by armed assailants on her way home in March 2013.

 67 mins || Urdu || Pakistan || 2016

 “No one is safe in this city.
 Those who think otherwise are living in a fool’s paradise,” says Perween’s best friend and colleague Anwar Rashid as he navigates the chaotic roads of Karachi.
 An architect and urban planner, Perween Rahman dedicated her life for the poor of Pakistan.
 She was shot dead by armed assailants on her way home in March 2013.